 - Increase relevance of ads by turning off irrelevant searchers

-You can also use your AdWords findings to further define your buyer personas (and, by extension, improve your ads).
+You can also use your Ads findings to further define your buyer personas (and, by extension, improve your ads).
 Look for common phrases, keywords and search terms and identify negative keywords.
 Then, determine the conversion rate for each buyer persona.

 - Add a negative keyword